robertvigil/excel-formula-tracer/README.md

 - Does not handle named ranges or structured references (`Table1[Column]`)
 - Does not handle external workbook references (`[Book1]Sheet1!A1`)

+## Credits

+This project was vibe coded with [Claude Code](https://docs.anthropic.com/en/docs/claude-code) (Claude Opus), Anthropic's AI-powered coding agent.
+From architecture to implementation — every line of code, this README, and even the commit messages were authored by Claude.

 ## License

 MIT